aws-samples/multimodal-chest-x-ray-embeddings/README.md

 ## Deploy Terraform

-This will create an S3 bucket, IAM role and, Jupyter Notebook and OpenSearch Serverless collection.
+This will create an S3 bucket, IAM roles, a Jupyter Notebook instance and an OpenSearch Serverless collection.

 ### Clone the Code Repo
 - Clone the repo and navigate to the sagemaker-domain-vpconly-canvas-with-terraform folder: